King Ravohimena and the Magic Grains

 King Ravohimena and the Magic Grains (French: Le Roi Ravohimena ou les graines magiques) is a Malagasy folktale, first published by ethnologist Jeanne de Longchamps in 1955.
 It is related to the theme of the calumniated wife and is classified in the international Aarne-Thompson-Uther Index as ATU 707, "The Three Golden Children".

+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or her husband's other wives plot against the babies and their mother.
+Variants of the tale type were collected in Madagascar.